Welcome to O'Kenny River Tubing

 Be tough!
 Tube in the rain.

-Safety Briefing: 1) Exit the river onto the nearest shore.
+Safety Briefing when thunder is forcasted: 1) Exit the river onto the nearest shore.
 2) place your long metal paddles away from you 3) hold your inflated rubber tubes over your head and sing songs, tell funny stories or jokes until the lightning stops.

 Is there a weight limit on your tubes?